anmeisel/ana-hugo/content/posts/bio.md

 disableAnchoredHeadings: true
 ---

-Ana Meisel is a Polish-German web developer and videographer from Czechia, based in London, UK.
-She is currently studying Software Engineering in Bristol, occasionally teaches design at Goldsmiths, University of London and is part of the research group <i>Superkilogirls</i>.
-For extra hustle, she builds websites as part of [4 Us & 4 Others](https://4us4others.com/?to=/) web dev studio, runs internet art gallery [External Pages](https://externalpages.org/), and is one half of [Our Friend The Computer](https://www.ourfriendthe.computer/), a tech history podcast.
+Ana Meisel is a Polish-German web developer and software engineer from Czechia, based in London, UK.
+She runs internet art gallery [External Pages](https://externalpages.org/), is one half of tech history podcast [Our Friend The Computer](https://www.ourfriendthe.computer/) and one third of research group <i>Superkilogirls</i>.

-Interests include luddism and maintainer communities.
+Interests include: luddism and maintainer communities.

 #####